stanford-crfm/levanter/docs/Alpaca-LoRA.md

 In the [Replicating Alpaca](./Replicating-Alpaca.md) tutorial, we reproduced Alpaca using Levanter and Llama 1 or Llama 2.

 In this guide, we'll use [LoRA](https://arxiv.org/abs/2106.09685) to do a lighter-weight version of Alpaca, similar to [tloen/alpaca-lora](https://github.com/tloen/alpaca-lora).
-We'll borrow heavily from the our "vanilla" Alpaca script, and only change the parts that are necessary to use LoRA.
+We'll borrow heavily from our "vanilla" Alpaca script, and only change the parts that are necessary to use LoRA.

 The LoRA model we create will be compatible with [Hugging Face's PEFT](https://github.com/huggingface/peft) library, so that you can use it with their inference scripts or anywhere else you might want to use a PEFT model.